 (g) to review and approve compensation arrangements relating to dismissal or removal of directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate; and

 (h) to ensure that no director or any of their associates is involved in deciding that director’s own remuneration.

 The remuneration committee should make available its terms of reference, explaining its role and the authority delegated to it by the board by including them on the Exchange's website and the issuer's website.

 The remuneration committee should be provided with sufficient resources to perform its duties.

-Issuers should disclose details of any remuneration payable to members of senior management by band in their annual reports.
+Issuers should disclose the directors’ remuneration policy, details of any remuneration payable to members of senior management by band and other remuneration related matters in their annual reports.